 Camp Sweeney builds VIRTUE by helping campers recognize value in their own virtues rather than the venial values of the world.
 Campers are encouraged to seek meaningful qualities in each other and in their everyday actions.
 Each session, campers select a list of 10 characteristics called our “Code of Living Traits.”
 This code brings the session together under a common goal: to live a life based on virtues and true friendships.

-Camp Sweeney is truly a place where FRIENDSHIP begins and never ends.
+Camp Sweeney is truly a place where friendship begins and never ends.
 Many campers have been attending Camp Sweeney since they were five, yet others do not attend until age 17.
 The consensus is consistent among our campers, “come as long as you can, as often as you can.”
-Campers learn to serve by doing small helpful things for each other.
+Campers engage in SERVICE by doing small, helpful things for each other.
 This atmosphere develops and fosters friendships as campers connect to other young diabetics who share their struggles, goals, and dreams.
 Although summers will come and go, Camp Sweeney friends are friends forever.